Kunlong1994/lab3/Lab-04.md

 ![](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/raw/docs/wave.gif)
 ## In the Report
+[JD, Andrea, please help make this section more complete]

 Description of your design

 Video of paper display in operation

 Code

 ## Part B. Actuating DC motors